-Implementing an ERP project is a mammoth task for any organization.
+Implementing ERP projects is a mammoth task for any organization.
 There are many process changes that take place during the course of the implementation.
 Certain processes are modified and redefined while many other processes are shunned.
-The whole implementation has to be carried out systematically to avoid any chance for a failure.
+The whole implementation has to be carried out systematically to avoid any chance for failure.

 People are the most important asset for an organization.
 It is these people who drive the ERP implementation forward and make this a reality.
 Senior management and project managers must make sure that all the organizational changes accompanied by ERP implementation are taken care of.

 As already stated, people are your assets.
 They are the ones who are going to use the new technology.
 Understanding their perspective is extremely important to get their support.
 Work with the staff at the ground level so that everybody feels connected to the project.
 Make them understand the impact of implementation and the changing roles & responsibilities they are going to be bestowed upon.

 Regular communication between senior management and mid-level employees is crucial to the success of the project.
 All hierarchical barriers and office politics need to be shirked for progressing unanimously towards the target.
 Utilize the services of employees who are already trained in ERP.
 Handle senior employees with care.

 ERP projects involve a significant amount of investment in time, money (subscription to cloud-based services mostly preferred by SMEs), realigning the processes, hiring project manager, ERP consultant and training the employees.
 Is your change management strategy incorporating all the factors in deducing a practical return on investment?
 Make sure that these returns are going to sustain and add to the bottom line of the organization in the longer run.

 The ERP projects are built around objectives.
 To measure the performance of these objectives, you need to set Key Performance Indicators.
 KPIs will give you a direction to where the project is heading in a more objective manner.
 This gives you a window of visible reforms that can be carried out if any KPI measures poorly.